The Auto Trader expert verdict:

 How good does it look?

-Renault Clio provides an excellent base for this sporty model, which adds a racy gloss black stripe to the car’s nose.
+The facelifted Renault Clio provides an excellent base for this sporty model, which adds a racy gloss black stripe to the car’s nose.
 Look at the wide, squat rear wheelarches and you remember its much-loved ancestor, the Clio V6 Renaultsport.
 A diffuser mounted between the twin exhausts continues the sporting look – but it isn’t just for show.
 It reduces lift, pressing the tyres into the ground to generate grip.
 But you need to be doing 80mph for it to produce an effective load of 40kg, so it’s something that’s only really going to be of use on the track.

 What's the interior like?